-WristRoute is a standalone Apple Watch GPS application for hiking,
+WristRoute is a standalone Apple Watch GPS app for hiking, biking,

-biking, and other offline adventures.
-Neither the iPhone or
+and other offline activities.
+Neither the iPhone nor Internet is

 WristRoute displays your GPS position as a crosshair cursor in

 the center of a topographic map.